The 2023 World Record Smallmouth Bass: World Records, Tips and Tactics for Fly Fishing

 Where to target smallmouth bass

-Be sure to cover the big bodies of water.
-Instinct tells us to focus on the overgrown small concentrated bodies of water, but those bigger lakes hold some monsters.
-Break the water system down and fish it in sections taking notes on all structures and surroundings.
+Don’t neglect the larger bodies of water.
+While instinct may lead you to focus on smaller, overgrown bodies of water, remember that bigger lakes can hold some monster fish.
+Break the water system down and fish it in sections, taking notes on all structures and surroundings.

-Don’t overlook the deeper pools.
-The big bass like to hold in these pools.
-Use and sink tip fly line to get that streamer down to them.
+Don’t overlook deeper pools.
+Big bass often hold in these areas.
+Use a sink tip fly line to get your streamer down to them.

 FAQs